-6.10 If your complaint is about the headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, to ask for your complaint to be investigated.

-6.11 In all cases, the headteacher, deputy headteacher or school's Education Welfare Officer can help you to put your complaint in writing if necessary.

-6.12 If you are involved in any way with a complaint, the headteacher, deputy headteacher or the school's Education Welfare Officer will explain what will happen and the sort of help that is available to you.

-6.13 The headteacher will invite you to discuss your complaint at a meeting.
+- 6.10 If your complaint is about the headteacher, you should put your complaint in writing to the chair of governors, addressed to the school, to ask for your complaint to be investigated. - 6.11 In all cases, the Headteacher can help you to put your complaint in writing if necessary. - 6.12 If you are involved in any way with a complaint, the Headteacher will explain what will happen and the sort of help that is available to you. - 6.13 The Headteacher will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
 We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
 The school's designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.